 Welcome to our selection of walks that allow you to explore the region of Cantabria.
 Starting with a tour of the principal attractions to be seen in Santander, we then take you to the rivers, coast, woodland and mountains of this beautiful part of Spain.
-Along the way, you can visit a religious shrine, take a circuit around the airport, encounter weird and wonderful creatures from Cantabrian folklore and enjoy a trip on a local train.
+Along the way, you can be a pilgrim for a day, encounter weird and wonderful creatures from Cantabrian folklore and enjoy routes around Lake Ebro.
 If you are interested in exploring more of the region, you will find details of our Cantabria Calling walking guides on the adjacent page.

 Look out for these guys on your walk!